 Tuition, Fees and Discounts

-The Basic Rider Course assumes you know nothing about motorcycles.
+The Basic Rider Skills assumes you know nothing about motorcycles.
 It consists of 16 hours of instruction, four hours in the classroom and 12 hours riding a motorcycle under the supervision of trained instructors.
 Cost: $50.00 for all riders.

 In addition to some insurance companies offering 5-20% discounts to MSF alumni, the following manufacturers offer a variety of other incentives to riders.
 Motorcycle Ohio is not affiliated with, nor endorses any manufacturer, and any questions towards reimbursement must be directed towards the manufacturer.